“Bayern Brewing in Missoula now using 100% reused glass”

 For several years now, Bayern has been buying back our 6-pack holders and/or giving recyclers trade-in value for beer or merchandise in the Tasting Room.
 In Spring 2010 Bayern took this a step further and began recycling its own glass, making it the first brewery in Montana, and one of the few in the nation, that recycles (or reuses) its entire packaging material.
 Now, participants can use a Bayern Ecopack to recycle their glass and get a refund for bottles returned to the brewery (see Eco League for details).
 The aim is to keep as much of the brewery’s packaging out of the landfill as possible, but reusing our bottles and 6-pack carriers (as much as possible) just makes good business sense too.

 Bayern is proud to be able to reuse glass bottles, but we need your help.
 By participating in the Bayern EcoLeague, you can give those empty bottles a new life.
 For a one time $3 deposit you get a Bayern Ecopack.
 The purpose of this wax box is that it is fitted to our machine and makes transporting bottles in and out safer.
-Fill the Ecopack with 24 bottles in 4 carriers and we give $.05 cents credit for the bottles that qualify and if you have our 6-pack holders that are in reusable shape (not left out in the weather) we give you $.10 for those.
+Fill the Ecopack with 24 bottles in 4 carriers and we give $.05 cents credit for the bottles that qualify and if you have our 6-pack holders that are in reusable shape (not left out in the weather) we give you $.10 for those (credit does not apply at all locations).
 Exchange for an empty Ecopack each time you drop off a full pack at Bayern Brewing.
-If you have any questions or concerns bring the bottle/s into the taproom and we can help you with your questions.
+If you have any questions or concerns bring the bottle or bottles into the taproom and we can help you with your questions.
 You can also contact the taproom at 406-721-1482.

 Qualifying bottles include: